jdelia/jdd-svg-support/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
+Have a bug or an issue with this plugin?
 [Open a new issue](https://github.com/jdelia/jdd-svg-support) here on GitHub.

 ## Creator